stbenjam/revertomatic/README.md

 ## Usage

-Ensure you have a GitHub token set:
+Ensure you have a GitHub token set.
+Get a [personal access token](https://github.com/settings/tokens) with read:org, repo, and user
+privileges:

 ```
 $ export GITHUB_TOKEN="xyzabcdefgh"